dhellmann/pymotw/PyMOTW/copy/index.rst

 as each new node is duplicated, and avoids recursion issues or extra copies of nodes.
 As before, it returns the copied object when it is done.

 Next we can set up a graph with a nodes root, a, and b.
-The edges are a->root, b->a, b->root, root->a, root->b.
+The graph looks like:

+.. digraph:: copy_example

+   "root";
+   "a" -> "root";
+   "b" -> "root";
+   "b" -> "a";
+   "root" -> "a";
+   "root" -> "b";

+There are several recursion paths through the graph.
 When the root node is copied, we see:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'copy_recursion.py'))